So you wanna learn about the Paleo Diet, aka “the Caveman Diet,” eh?

-The average Homo Sapien now: overweight, out of shape, stressed out, unhappy, sleep deprived and dying from far too many preventable diseases due due to lifestyle choices.
+And yet…these days we’re overweight, out of shape, stressed out, unhappy, sleep deprived and dying from far too many preventable diseases due to lifestyle choices.

-The problem is, our bodies never adjusted properly to eating all the grains and sugar that we we’re now consuming.
+The problem is that our bodies never adjusted properly to eating all the grains and sugar that we’re now consuming.

 Clearly something’s not right, and we need to fix it.

 The Paleo Diet is an effort to go back to our ancestral roots.

 To start eating how we’re biologically designed to eat, allowing us to tap into our genetic potential and start living healthier immediately.

 To recap the rules of the Paleo Diet: